-For example, the Supreme Court of the United States has ruled on several patent cases in recent years, either narrowing the scope of patent protection available in certain circumstances or weakening the rights of patent owners in certain situations.
+The Supreme Court of the United States has ruled on several patent cases in recent years, either narrowing the scope of patent protection available in certain circumstances or weakening the rights of patent owners in certain situations.
 In addition to increasing uncertainty with regard to our ability to obtain patents in the future, this combination of events has created uncertainty with respect to the value of patents, once obtained.
+We cannot predict how decisions by the federal courts, the U.S. Congress or the USPTO may impact the value of our patent rights.
+For example, the Supreme Court of the United States held in Amgen v.
+Sanofi (2023) that a functionally claimed genus was invalid for failing to comply with the enablement requirement of the Patent Act.
+In addition, the Federal Circuit recently issued a decision involving the interaction of patent term adjustment, terminal disclaimers, and obvious-type double patenting.
 Depending on decisions by the U.S. Congress, the U.S. federal courts, the USPTO, or similar authorities in foreign jurisdictions, the laws and regulations governing patents could change in unpredictable ways that would weaken our ability to obtain new patents or to enforce our existing patent and the patents we might obtain or license in the future.